Order-Constrained Spectral Causality for Multivariate Time Series: Methodology

 \subsubsection{Relation to alternative causal frameworks}

-The proposed methodology generalizes classical Granger causality by replacing coefficient-level hypothesis testing with operator geometry.
-When $Y$ is univariate and $p=1$, $C(t)$ reduces to a scalar proportional to the Granger F-statistic, establishing formal equivalence in the simplest setting (Appendix~\ref{app:granger_equivalence}).
+The proposed methodology admits a unified interpretation of several classical notions of directional dependence through its operator-based formulation.
+In particular, it generalizes linear Granger causality by replacing coefficient-level hypothesis testing with analysis of second-order dependence operators indexed by admissible temporal deformations.

-As discussed in the Introduction, the proposed framework is not intended to identify structural causal parameters or interventional effects.
-Instead, it provides a tool for monitoring directional predictability and order-based dependence in complex, high-dimensional systems where interventions are infeasible and causal influence is inherently collective.
+Under the linear Gaussian VAR($p$) setting with correct model specification, the absence of Granger causality from component $i$ to component $j$ is equivalent to the vanishing of the whitened cross-covariance (directed coherence) operator across all admissible lags:

+In this regime, the order-constrained spectral framework coincides exactly with linear Granger causality at the operator level, and the proposed dispersion-based statistics reduce to tests of invariance of the corresponding operator family.
+Thus, classical Granger causality arises as a special case of the present framework under linear second-order structure.

+Outside this restricted setting, the two notions diverge.
+In particular, order-constrained spectral causality may detect directional structure in the second-order geometry of the system even when all finite-dimensional linear projections exhibit no predictive improvement.
+This occurs, for example, in high-dimensional or distributed regimes where dependence is spread across many weak directions, or when nonlinear transformations induce second-order structure in an appropriate feature space.

+More generally, the framework provides an exact unification of several classical directionality notions through appropriate choices of feature maps, admissible deformation sets, and spectral functionals, as established in Section~\ref{sec:framework}.
+These include directed coherence, canonical correlation-based measures, and frequency-domain causality statistics such as Geweke's decomposition.
+In all cases, directional dependence is represented as variation of an operator-valued object under admissible temporal transformations, rather than through coordinate-wise or edge-level effects.

+A key implication of this operator formulation is that causal influence is treated as a collective geometric property of the system rather than as a collection of pairwise links.
+As shown by the impossibility results in Section~\ref{sec:framework}, entrywise or edge-based procedures are information-theoretically underpowered in distributed dependence regimes: stable edge-based tests require sample sizes scaling on the order of $d^2\log d$ to achieve nontrivial power, whereas operator-based spectral procedures detect directional dependence at the optimal linear scale $d$.
+This gap reflects a fundamental limitation of coordinate-level representations in high-dimensional systems, rather than a deficiency of specific estimation techniques.

-The operator formulation avoids reliance on collections of pairwise edges and instead captures joint directional effects acting on subspaces of the system.
-This perspective is particularly well suited to financial markets, where causality often manifests through coordinated group behavior rather than isolated bilateral links.
+The framework therefore avoids reliance on collections of pairwise edges and instead captures joint directional effects acting on subspaces of the system.
+This perspective is particularly well suited to financial and economic systems, where directional influence often manifests through coordinated group behavior and low-dimensional modes rather than isolated bilateral interactions.